FallingSnow/h265ize/README.md

 > --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**

+> --screenshots :Take 6 screenshots at regular intervals throughout the finished encode

 > --stats: Creates a stats file in the destination named h265ize.stats

 > --video-bitrate :Sets the video bitrate, set to 0 to use qp instead of a target bitrate